Luke943/SudokuSolver/README.md

 ## Description

-A Sudoku solver with GUI.
+A Sudoku solver with GUI built using PyQt5.

 TODO:
-- GUI
+- aesthetic improvement
+- change solve button behaviour to check if grid is full